bry-beep/Choose-your-own-adventure/README.md

 This is my fun Halloween project - a choose your own adventure mobile app!
 It was made at first as a minimum viable product within a 24 hour period.\
 Tech: Expo with React Native

-To simulate via Expo:
+To simulate via Expo:\
-  -fork this repo, clone it to your local machine
+  fork this repo, clone it to your local machine
   cd into 'halloween' in a terminal
   run npm init\
   run npm install\